Red Paddle Co 11’3’’ Sport Stand Up Paddle Board

 The reinforced taped rails further improve the rigidity of the 11’3’’ Sport, but the real highlight of the paddleboard is the Rocker Stiffening System, or RSS fiberglass rods.
 These struts, when inserted, improve the inflatable SUP’s rigidity by 40% without excessively weighing down the paddleboard like with carbon fiber rails or extra PVC coatings.
 The more rigid a SUP is, the better feel you’ll have paddling with it, along with greater overall stability and performance.
-It’s a fantastic system, and with the even more flexible struts for 2021 the rods are easier to insert than ever before.
+It’s a fantastic system, and with the even more flexible struts and the rods are easier to insert than ever before.
 You will need to remember to insert them at the one to five PSI range, as the board will be too rigid if you wait until after you’ve fully inflated the SUP.

 The 11’3’’ Sport has a single FCS US fin box in the center.
 We love US fin boxes because they are the most versatile when it comes to fin customization, allowing you to really fine tune your performance.
 Furthermore, US fin boxes are pretty easy to install fins in as well, especially if you purchase the FCS II Connect barrel lock fin, the fastest fin to install on the market with no extra parts.
 As for the included fin, it’s built tough and can withstand the occasional drop or crash, though be very careful when using it in shallow water.
 If you don’t have much clearance, we recommend leaving the fin out all together or adding a shorter fin designed for river paddling to your SUP kit.